Not yet determined

-The content of the wage terms the same in all years of the statistics
+The content of the earning terms the same in all years of the statistics

-The increasing use of electronic reporting of wage statistics in recent years has helped to reduce the number of reporting errors (see 3.1).
+The increasing use of electronic reporting of earning statistics in recent years has helped to reduce the number of reporting errors (see 3.1).

-Measurement errors will be related to differences in the definitions of the wage components in the original wage statistics.
+Possible measurement errors are related to differences in the definitions of the earning components in the original earning statistics.

-The possibility of processing errors occurring is connected to the use of the data material from the original wage statistics.
-The data material is primarily collected to establish wage statistics for the respective industries (see 3.2).
+The possibility of processing errors occurring is connected to the use of the data material from the original earning statistics.
+The data material is primarily collected to establish earning statistics for the respective industries (see 3.2).

-None.
-Non-response in the individual wage statistics is between 2.5 and 5 per cent.
+Non-response in the individual earning statistics is between 2.5 and 5 per cent.
 This may have some influence on the statistics.

 Non-response in several of the items collected by form and used in the wage statistics can normally be logically calculated on the basis of other information given on the form or imputed from earlier years.